How to Install RPM Packages on Ubuntu

 Wait for the process to finish.

-After installing the alien utility, you can convert .rpm files to the .deb format.
-Follow the steps below:
+After installing the alien utility, convert RPM files to the DEB format by following the steps below:

-1. Download the .rpm package for the software you want to install.
-Make sure to use a trusted source for your download.
+1. Download the RPM package for the software to install.
+Use a trusted source for the download.

 3. Use the syntax below to convert the RPM file and install it: